Weak Signal Inclusion Under Sparsity and Dependence: Method and Theory

-where $\lVert\mathbf{\Sigma}\rVert_1 = \sum_{ij} |\sigma_{ij}|$.
+In can be seen that $\bar \rho$ summarizes the overall covariance dependence by calculating the mean absolute correlation.
 In high-dimensional data analysis with large $p$, $\bar \rho$ is often very close to zero because not every variable is correlated to all the other variables.
 For example, $\bar \rho$ of the $\mathbf{\Sigma}_{p \times p}$ from an autoregressive model has the order of $p^{-1}$.
-In order to calibrate the dependence effect in a scale that is compatible with the existing parameter space in sparse inference, we introduce parameter $\eta$ through the following re-parameterization:

-The parameter $\eta$ is in a constant scale and decreases with $\bar \rho$. $\eta=0$ corresponds to the extremely dependent case where every variable is correlated to all the other variables, and, at the opposite end, $\eta=1$ corresponds to the independent case.
+In order to calibrate the dependence effect in a proper scale, the parameter $\eta$ is introduced.
+Clearly, $\eta$ is in a constant scale and decreases with $\bar \rho$. $\eta=0$ corresponds to the extremely dependent case where every variable is correlated to all the other variables, and, at the opposite end, $\eta=1$ corresponds to the independent case.

-With $\gamma$ and $\eta$ representing signal sparsity and overall strength of covariance dependence, respectively, we discover a lower bound of $t$ for the estimation consistency of $\widehat{\text{FNP}}(t)$, which is presented as follows:
+With $\gamma$ and $\eta$ representing signal sparsity and overall strength of covariance dependence, respectively, we discover a lower bound condition on the signal intensity ($A_j$) for the success of the new method.
+The lower bound is defined as

 where